bcgov/sso-requests/app/jest/my-dashboard/README.md

     4. WHEN client click on the pencil-shape icon to edit the integration, THEN the page will turn to integration configuration page;
-    5. WHEN client click on the trash bin icon to delete the integration, THEN the `Confirm Deletion` modal will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the integration will be deleted;
+    5. WHEN client click on the trash bin icon to delete the integration, THEN the `Confirm Deletion` module will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the integration will be deleted;